mahe-lab/sops/biomax_agarose_gel_electrophoresis.md

 - Requires Pre-Authorization by PI

 ### hazards
 - Ethidium bromide is mutagenic & carcinogenic.
-See SDS
+DO NOT MICROWAVE ETHIDIUM BROMIDE!
 - Care must be taken to avoid electric shock when performing electrophoresis

 ### ppe